I can't shake Covid-19: Warnings from young survivors still suffering - Local News 8

 “Breathing has been very difficult,” he said.
 “I don’t feel like I have my full breath capacity.
 If I go for a walk for one minute, I’ll be really exhausted.”

-The profound mark the disease has made on Green’s life isn’t uncommon.
+The profound mark the disease has made on Daniel’s life isn’t uncommon.

 “About 80% are going to experience a mild or asymptomatic version of Covid.
 It’s the other 20% that we’re worried about,” said Dr. Luis Ostrosky-Zeichner, a professor of medicine at the University of Texas McGovern Medical School.